 Predicting where this common ground may be found is challenging in such a hostile political environment.
 It’s entirely possible that no agreements will emerge.
 But some promising areas include increased infrastructure spending, new limits on drug pricing, a minimum wage hike and paid family leave.
 All are issues where Republicans and Democrats, at least at one time, had some overlapping interests.

-Needless to say, the U.S. presidential campaign began the moment the midterm polls closed.
+Needless to say, the U.S. presidential campaign began at midnight Tuesday.
 Everything must be seen in that context.
 Whatever happens over the next two years, every move will be calculated and measured based on how it could impact the presidential race.
 There probably will be new investigations launched by House Democrats.
 The White House and Senate Republicans may counter with their own.

 On the legislative front, House Democrats probably will propose numerous measures that have no chance of passing the Senate.
 We may see proposals for new taxes on the wealthy, a rollback of corporate tax cuts, and perhaps even an attempt to expand the number of seats on the Supreme Court.
 Those measures will likely be dead on arrival, but may prove to be valuable talking points come 2020.

-There’s no telling how markets will react to these events we saw.
+There’s no telling how markets will react to these events going forward.
 The sharp selloff we saw in October is a reminder that heightened volatility can return at any time, even when the U.S. economy is humming along nicely.
 But it’s always worth taking a look at history as one considerable data point.

 Since 1950, U.S. stocks have always generated positive returns in the year following a midterm election.
 That may or may not be the case in 2019.
 But for investors with a long-term perspective, it’s worth noting that markets have the dynamic capacity to ignore political noise and move to the beat of their own drummer.
 More often than not, that’s good old-fashioned company fundamentals.